cbrnr/python-intro-short/05-Conditions/05-Conditions.md

     print("this is good to know")
 ```

-If we run these lines, the indented block of code will be executed, because `a` is in fact greater than zero, the condition `a > 0` is `True`, so we get the following output:
+If we run these lines, the indented block of code will be executed, because `a` is in fact greater than zero.
+Since the condition `a > 0` is `True`, we get the following output:
 ```
 a is a positive number
 this is good to know